Floflos/CTF-Write-Up/DGhack2021/Instakilogram/README.md

 This extraction method could be vulnerable, I looked on the Internet for a vulnerability in the Chumper Zipper package and found this post : https://security.snyk.io/vuln/SNYK-PHP-CHUMPERZIPPER-552162
 It appears that prior version 1.0.3, it was possible to extract the file to an other directory with a Path Transversal vulnerability via the name of one of the file in the archive.
-By example unzipping a file named ../var/www/file.txt, will trick the package and extract the file not in the /tmp directory, but in /var/www
+For example unzipping a file named ../var/www/file.txt, will trick the package and extract the file not in the /tmp directory, but in /var/www
 Maybe the package is not updated on the website !
 We could try to create an archive which contains a php file with an evil filename to trick the zipper and extract it to a location we could access, like /var/www/html/public/images/post/

 I found an useful python tool which can craft this kind of archive: https://github.com/ptoomey3/evilarc